Chad Channing: Nirvana

-Due to popularity and longevity, the rehashing of older work by Nirvana continued, both during the band's existence and following their demise.
-The 1992 compilation, Incesticide, featured the tracks "Big Long Now", "Stain" and "Dive", which all credited Channing as drummer.
+Due to Nirvana's popularity and longevity, the issuing of their older work continued, both during the band's existence and following their demise.
+The 1992 compilation Incesticide featured the tracks "Dive", "Stain", and "Big Long Now", all crediting Channing as drummer.
 Live versions of "Polly" and "Breed" that included Channing appeared on From the Muddy Banks of the Wishkah, a live album released in 1996.
 The 2004 With the Lights Out box set featured a DVD of a December 1988 Nirvana rehearsal, as well as seven songs scattered across the first two discs of the set, all with Channing on drums.

 Following Nirvana's induction into the Rock and Roll Hall of Fame in December 2013, Channing said in an interview with the Radio.com website that he perceived the recognition as a gift for his daughter.
 However, Channing was later informed of his omission via text message, and was not included in the April 2014 induction, as the accolade only applied to Cobain, Novoselic and Grohl.
-Channing did attend the ceremony, and his replacement Dave Grohl made a point to publicly thank Channing for his contributions to the band and noted that some of Nirvana's most recognizable drum riffs In Bloom were, in fact, written by Channing.
+Channing did attend the ceremony, and his replacement Dave Grohl made a point to publicly thank Channing for his contributions to the band and noted that some of Nirvana's most recognizable drum riffs, such as those on "In Bloom", were in fact written by Channing.

 Post-Nirvana work

 After leaving Nirvana, Channing formed the Fire Ants who released the Stripped EP on Dekema Records in 1992, produced by Jack Endino, who had produced Bleach.
 Members of the Fire Ants included Brian Wood (vocals) and Kevin Wood (guitars), brothers of the late Mother Love Bone singer Andrew Wood, and bassist Dan McDonald.
 Channing and McDonald collaborated again in 1998 with John Hurd and Erik Spicer, forming The Methodists who released the album Cookie.

 Chad stepped from behind the drum set to front his new project Before Cars, which released the single "Old Chair" in 2006.
 They released their debut album Walk Back in 2008, again produced by Jack Endino.
 Channing supplies lead vocals and bass on all tracks as well as some acoustic guitar.

+In 2015 he released an album under the name Benkyo.

+In 2024 he formed a duo called Can of Clouds with Justine Jeanotte.
+They have released an album called Passing Vistas.